 Weight Management — The Ayurvedic View

-Maharishi Ayurveda offers a comprehensive weight-management program that can not only help you achieve a balanced weight but results in side benefits such as more stamina, a better-functioning body and youthful appearance.
-The Council of Maharishi Ayurveda Physicians, suggests that people balance their weight by first determining their ayurvedic mind-body constitutions and existing imbalances.
+Maharishi Ayurveda offers a comprehensive weight-management program that can not only help you achieve a balanced weight, but results in side benefits such as more stamina, a better-functioning body and youthful appearance.
+The Council of Maharishi Ayurveda Physicians suggests that people balance their weight by first determining their ayurvedic mind-body constitution and existing imbalances.

 Here, The Council discusses two weight management systems offered by Maharishi Ayurveda:

 "The first type of overweight imbalance is due to a lack of digestive fire (low agni) and lack of metabolism.
 These individuals, even though they may eat very small amounts of food, tend to gain weight.
 This type of person seems to gain weight just by being around food.
 Two things are occurring with this type of imbalance: digestive impurities are being created, and fat tissue is accumulating in the body.
 Also, the formation of bone tissue is slowed down due to increase of fat tissue.
 This is a very common weight problem, and the solution is to follow an ama-burning program," says The Council.